particle-iot/docs/src/content/workshops/particle-101-workshop/ble.md

 ## Refactoring out the blocking delay

 Next, let's modify the `loop` function.
-We'll start by refactoring our firmware to remove the `delay` in the loop.
+You'll start by refactoring our firmware to remove the `delay` in the loop.
 While the delay approach is common when getting started with creating embedded applications, it's a blocking operation.
 This means that any calls you make to the device during a delay may timeout before being received.

 One common way to write periodic code without using `delay` is to use the built-in `millis()` function and keep track of the elapsed time between the last time you performed an operation (like a temp check) and the wait time between operations.